Crypt0Nyt/Data-Structures-and-Algorithm/Programs/README.md

 P05 - Write a C program to check whether a number is even or odd using switch case.

 P06 - Write a C program to check whether a number is positive, negative or zero using switch case.

+P07 - Write a C program to create Simple Calculator using switch case.